1963 Sun Bowl: Background

 SMU (4–6) was seventh in the Southwest Conference in 1963; they were invited on the basis of their October non-conference wins over fourth-ranked Navy (with Roger Staubach) and Air Force.
-The Webfoots were 7–3, led by head coach Len Casanova to their third bowl game in five years.
+The Ducks were 7–3, led by head coach Len Casanova to their third bowl game in five years.
 It was Oregon's fifth and final year as an independent, following the disbandment of the Pacific Coast Conference.
 They joined the AAWU (Pac-8 Conference) in 1964, which had bowl restrictions (Rose Bowl only) until 1975; their next bowl appearance was in 1989.

 This was the Sun Bowl's first game at the new stadium, which opened in September; previous games were played at Kidd Field, adjacent to the east.

 Game summary

 The Ducks headed into the game without injured All-American halfback and defensive back Mel Renfro.
 They needed H.D.
 Murphy, who played those same positions, to step up against SMU and he did not disappoint.
 The junior college transfer made two clutch interceptions, coupled with Dennis Keller's touchdown run in the first quarter and quarterback Bob Berry throwing two touchdown passes in the second quarter to give Oregon a 21–0 lead at halftime.
 One of those interceptions came at Oregon’s own three-yard line to thwart a potential scoring drive for the Mustangs, and the other Murphy returned 49 yards to set up the Ducks’ first touchdown.
 Murphy’s outstanding defensive play greatly contributed to the first half margin.